Hitaku94/justify-API/README.md

 # Justify-API

-API to justify text to 80 caracters maximum per line.
+API to justify text to 80 characters maximum per line.
 You have a rate limit of 8000 words per day for free.

 ## Table of Contents